DeceasedWolf/ece198/ESP-system.md

 ## Shared Data Contract
 - Both firmwares include `contracts::Desired`, a `(mode, brightness, ver)` tuple that represents the target LED state. `mode` is `"on"`/`"off"`, `brightness` is a 0–100% percentage, and `ver` is a monotonically increasing change counter used for conflict avoidance.
 - Redis key layout (all scoped by a numeric room id):
+  - `room:<id>:cfg` — room-level sunrise/night settings.
+The website edits this JSON, the sender polls it, and the receiver never touches it.
   - `room:<id>:desired` — sender writes the latest desired state; receiver seeds its state from here on boot.
   - `cmd:room:<id>` — Redis Stream of desired state changes.
 Sender appends, receiver blocks on `XREAD` to react immediately.
   - `room:<id>:reported` and `state:room:<id>` — receiver mirrors its applied state here (simple key plus history stream) so dashboards can confirm what the room is doing.
+  - `room:<id>:override` — captures whether manual override is enabled plus metadata (`enabled`, `ver`, `updated_at`, `source`).
+Both the website and the sender can flip this flag and they keep each other synchronized through this key.
   - `room:<id>:online` — receiver sets this key with an expiry heartbeat (`contracts::kHeartbeatTtlSec`) to signal liveness.

 ## ESP Receiver